sys-bio/tellurium/docs/antimony.rst

-If a symbol appears as a participant in a reaction, Antimony will recognize that it is a species automatically, so the use of the keyword 'species' is not required.
-If, however, you have a species which never appears in a reaction, you will need to use the 'species' keyword.
+If a symbol appears as a participant in a reaction, Antimony will recognize that it is a species automatically, so the use of the keyword ‘species’ is not required.
+If, however, you have a species which never appears in a reaction, you will need to use the ‘species’ keyword.

 If you have several species that are all constant, you may declare this all in one line: